The Debutante

 ‘Hey mum,’ she said, as she opened the door between the porch and their living room.
 ‘What’s for d-?’

 She stopped abruptly.
-The TV had been muted, and her mum was leant forwards on the couch sobbing, whilst the younger girls sat either side of her, rubbing her back as they looked at Issy anxiously, unsure of what to do.
-She could see they were relieved she was home at last – the elder sister ready to take charge and let them off the hook.
+The TV had been muted, and her mum was leant forwards on the couch sobbing, whilst the younger girls sat either side of her, rubbing her back as they looked anxiously at Issy, unsure of what to do.
+She could see they were relieved she was home – the elder sister ready to take charge and let them off the hook.

-At first Issy was too taken aback to react.
-She didn’t think she’d ever seen her mother cry before – not since their dad had left anyway, and that was a long time ago now.
+Issy was taken aback.
+Their mother didn’t cry – not since their dad had left anyway, and that was a long time ago now.

 ‘Mum… What happened?
 Are you ok?’

 Susan nodded, though it was perfectly obvious she was not ok.
-‘It’s…’ she said between sobs, ‘it’s your grandmother… I’m afraid she’s… She’s passed away.
+‘It’s…’ she stuttered.
+‘It’s your grandmother… I’m afraid she’s… Passed away.
 A stroke.
 It was quick, she won’t have suffered.’

 ‘Oh, mum.
 I’m so sorry.’

-Her news forgotten, Issy indicated for her sisters to move aside and let her sit next to their mum.
-She wrapped her arms around her and hugged her close, which only made her sob all the harder.
-It felt a little awkward at first – they hadn’t exactly been getting on too great themselves lately.
-But her mum’s tears, her vulnerability – something she rarely glimpsed – pricked at her heart.
+Her own news forgotten, Issy gestured for her sisters to move aside so she could squeeze in next to their mum.
+She wrapped her arms around her and hugged her close, which only made Susan sob all the harder.
+It felt a little awkward at first – Issy and their mum hadn’t exactly been getting on themselves lately.
+But her mum’s tears, her vulnerability – something she rarely glimpsed – tugged at her heart.

 ‘Put the kettle on, Jasmine.’
 Her voice held all the authority of the eldest sibling, even in a whisper.
 ‘Ella, you go and get the chocolate biscuits, the good ones, and try and find the takeaway menus – looks like fish and chips is on the cards tonight.’
 It was their mum’s favourite, after all.

-The girls put up none of their usual resistance (though for a moment Ella did look as though she was about to put up a fight about the choice of takeaway, McDonald’s being a particularly coveted treat), and were willing to defer to Issy just this once.
+The girls put up none of their usual resistance (though for a moment, Ella did look as though she was about to put up a fight about the choice of takeaway, McDonald’s being a particularly rare treat), and were willing to defer to Issy just this once.

 Issy rested her head against Susan’s and breathed in her scent – the most familiar, impossible to articulate, and yet somehow the most instantly comforting scent in the world.

-‘We’ll need to go to Worthington of course for the funeral, and to get everything tied up.
+‘We’ll need to go to Worthington for the funeral of course, to get everything tied up.
 I’m afraid we’ll be there for quite some time.’

 Issy raised a perfectly arched eyebrow.
 Quite some time.
-‘How long?’ she asked, a sense of foreboding washing over her.
+‘How long?’ she asked, as a sense of foreboding washed over her.
 Chad.
 The prom.

 ‘Weeks at least.
-Maybe even months.
-There really is a lot to do.
+Months even.
+There’s a lot to do.
 A lot to… consider.’

-Susan wiped her eyes with her hands, eyes the same cornflower blue as Issy’s, grabbed a tissue, and wiped her nose then dabbed off the excess mascara.
-It was easier for her to keep her emotions in check when she focussed on the practicalities.
+Susan wiped her eyes with her hands, eyes the same cornflower blue as Issy’s, grabbed a tissue, and wiped her nose before dabbing off her excess mascara.
+It was easier for her to keep her emotions in check when she remained focussed on the practicalities.

 ‘But…’

-Susan looked at her sharply, as the familiar tension rose between them.
+Susan looked at her sharply, and the familiar tension rose between them.

 ‘But what?’

-‘Well…’ Issy breathed deeply.
+‘Well…’ Issy breathed.
 ‘What about my exams?
 My A Levels?
-They’re pretty important – you’re always on at me about how important they are.
+They’re pretty important – you’re always rambling on about how important they are.
 And what about the prom?’

-Issy felt her frustration rising as she came to terms with what was at stake.
+Issy felt her frustration rising as she recognised what was at stake.
 If she’d gotten the exact same news a mere twenty-four hours earlier, before Chad, as much as an extended stay in the middle of nowhere with only her mum and sisters for company would be a total drag, she wouldn’t be dragging her feet.
 But she so, so wanted to get dressed up and make her entrance to the prom on Chad’s arm.

 ‘I wish I could, Issy, but I can’t.
 I’ve already asked him.
-He’s swamped with work and working away a lot – you’d only be stuck at home with your step-mum.’
+He’s swamped with work and working away a lot – you’d end up stuck at home with your stepmother.’

 ‘I’ve arranged with the head-teacher for you to sit your exams at the village school.’

 Jasmine and Ella crept in, placing their humble offerings on the coffee table.
-Jasmine shot a warning glance at Issy to remind her it was not the time to be causing a scene.
-Just this once Issy knew she was right, but she could sense Chad’s attentions slipping away, and an image of curvaceous Steph Sutton, a satisfied smirk on her face, flashed into mind.
+Jasmine glared at Issy to remind her this was not the time to be causing a scene.
+For once Issy was prepared to accept that she was right, but she could sense Chad’s attentions slipping away, and an image of the curvaceous Steph Sutton, a satisfied smirk on her face, flashed into mind.

 Issy couldn’t argue with that.
 She knew she was being incredibly self-absorbed right now.
-But it was just the timing of it all… Oh, it was unfair.
+But it was just the timing… Oh, it was unfair.
 It was so very unfair.

 Her phone beeped.